Person of the Year Awards

 - Candidates must be the primary individuals responsible for the recent growth of their organization.

-- The candidate’s organization must be profitable, can be from any business sector and must be registered and have been operating in Quebec since at least January 1, 2015.
+- The candidate’s organization must be undergo growth, can be from any business sector and must be registered and have been operating in Quebec since at least January 1, 2015.
 Businesses headquartered outside Quebec are eligible provided they meet all other requirements contained herein.

 - RCGT and the JMSB, their employees, representatives, agents, directors, governors and jury members and persons with whom they are domiciled are not eligible to participate in this contest.